mattbierner/blog.mattbierner.com/_posts/2020-02-7-sex-tapes.md

 But back to the matter at hand.

 While *Sex Tapes* has some of the trappings of a sexual fetish—the strange device, the unequal sexual roles, the concept of trust exchange—it lacked the fantasy.
 It lacked the belief.
-For me, the machine was just a prop.
-The relationship more of a performance.
-And while I do generally find ideas of trust exchange interesting, using paper tape machine seems like a rather circuitous approach to that matter.
+For me, the machine was always just a prop.
+The interaction, more of a performance.
+And while I do generally find ideas of trust exchange interesting, using paper tape seems like a rather circuitous approach to that matter.

 Nor did I ever fantasize about a paper tape hookup.
 Indeed, I was nervous pretty much from the start of the project to its completion.
 And while completing the project was satisfying, it was not satisfying in *that* way.
 Plus, I'm certainly not hankering for another round.